Ryanj-code/Python-1-and-2/README.md

 # Python-Work
-Projects, assignments, and work in Python prior to AP-CSA
+Projects, assignments, and work in Python 1 and 2.